microsoft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

   * Ex: The "Add Quick Link" command is a form.
 After submitting the form, the user should be taken back to the main page, with the query cleared, leaving the window open.
+* `GoBack` - Navigate to the previous page, and keep it open.
+Useful for submitting a form, then going back to the parent page of the form
 * `KeepOpen` - Do nothing.
 This leaves the palette in its current state, with the current page stack and query.
   * Note: if the action navigates to another application, DevPal's default